Beyond Meat revenue plummets in the second quarter due to flagging US demand

-Plant-based meat maker Beyond Meat said its revenue plunged 30.5% in the second quarter as consumer demand for its burgers, sausages and other products fell despite price cuts.
+(AP) — Plant-based meat substitute maker Beyond Meat said its revenue plunged 30.5% in the second quarter as consumer demand for its burgers, sausages and other products fell despite price cuts.

 The El Segundo, California-based company lowered its full-year revenue forecast as a result.
 Beyond Meat now expects revenue between $360 million and $380 million for the year.
 That’s down from the $375 million to $415 million it forecast at the end of the first quarter.